farmerbb/Taskbar/README.md

 ## How to Build
 Prerequisites:
-* Windows/MacOS/Linux
+* Windows / MacOS / Linux
 * JDK 8
 * Android SDK
 * Internet connection (to download dependencies)

-Once all the prerequisites are met, simply cd to the base directory of the project and run "./gradlew assembleFreeDebug" to start the build.
-Dependencies will download and the build will run.
-After the build completes, cd to "app/build/outputs/apk" where you will end up with the APK file "app-free-debug.apk", ready to install on your Android device.
+Once all the prerequisites are met, make sure that the `ANDROID_HOME` environment variable is set to your Android SDK directory, then run `./gradlew assembleFreeDebug` at the base directory of the project to start the build.
+After the build completes, navigate to `app/build/outputs/apk/free/debug` where you will end up with an APK file ready to install on your Android device.

 ## Icon Pack Support
 Taskbar includes support for ADW-style icon packs.
 If you are an icon pack developer and would like to include support for applying the icon pack from within your app, simply use the following code: